MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

       }
       ```

 1. Edit the `main.bicep` file.
-Declare the parameters you included in `main.parameters.json`.
+Declare the parameters you include in `main.parameters.json`.

    For more information, see [Parameters in Bicep](/azure/azure-resource-manager/bicep/parameters).
-You can also refer to the `main.bicep` of an [Azure Developer CLI template](./azd-templates.md) (such as [todo-nodejs-mongo template](https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/infra/main.bicep)), remove the Bicep modules in /core and outputs you don't need.
+You can also refer to the `main.bicep` of an [Azure Developer CLI template](./azd-templates.md) (such as [todo-nodejs-mongo template](https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/infra/main.bicep)), copy the `/infra/core` directory, remove any Bicep modules and outputs you don't need.

    For example: